jlesage/docker-handbrake/README.md

 > [Security](#security) for details.

 > [!TIP]
-> If automatic clipboard synchronization is not available, text can still be
+> If host clipboard sync is not available or has been disabled, text can still
-> copied and pasted using the clipboard of the
+> be copied and pasted using the clipboard of the
-> [control panel](#web-control-panel), which provides manual clipboard access
+> [control panel](#web-control-panel), which provides manual access to the
-> between the host and the container.
+> application's clipboard.

 > [!NOTE]
 > This feature is not available to VNC clients.